Enrique Bernoldi: Formula One

 Bernoldi follows Arrows teammate Heinz-Harald Frentzen at the 2002 French Grand Prix.

-Driving the A22-Asiatech car during the 2001 season, Bernoldi performed respectably for the Arrows team, occasionally matching his more experienced teammate Jos Verstappen for pace in qualifying but performed less well than Verstappen during races.
+Driving the A22-Asiatech car that had a small fuel tank to take advantage of the tyre battle between Bridgestone and Michelin during the 2001 season, Bernoldi performed respectably for the Arrows team, occasionally matching his more experienced teammate Jos Verstappen for pace in qualifying but performed less well than Verstappen during races.
 However, he gained notoriety for his efforts at the Monaco Grand Prix, where he held up the much faster McLaren car of David Coulthard for 35 laps; after a botched start, Coulthard had been fighting his way through the field, only to be stuck behind the Arrows, prompting irate responses from both Coulthard and McLaren team principal Ron Dennis.
 Bernoldi was defended by his team boss Tom Walkinshaw, who hit back at McLaren.
 He failed to score any points in 2001 due to the car's engine being unreliable and Bernoldi making driver errors, with ten retirements from seventeen starts, his highest finish being an eighth at the German Grand Prix.
 He did however improve his driving by the end of the season but did not contribute to improving the car's technical aspects.
 Bernoldi concluded the season without any scoring points in the World Drivers' Championship.

 Even though Verstappen was the only Arrows driver to score points in 2001, Bernoldi was retained by Arrows for the 2002 championship, being partnered by Heinz-Harald Frentzen and drove one of the team's A23-Cosworth vehicles.
 At Sepang he notably overtook Michael Schumacher, having been passed by the German as he attempted to fight through the field after a first-lap incident with Juan Pablo Montoya, although his driving in that race was criticised by Allan McNish.
 Due to serious financial problems, Arrows were forced to withdraw three-quarters of the way into the 2002 season.
 Bernoldi thus again did not score any points in the World Drivers' Championship in the 11 races he entered.
 He subsequently switched to the World Series by Nissan to try and rebuild his reputation, after a potential drive for Jordan Grand Prix failed to materialise due to legal constraints.